 Americateve Releases The Series "SOS: INVASORAS EN EL PANTANO"

-MIAMI, June 17, 2021 /PRNewswire/ -- Americateve premieres the journalistic series "SOS: INVASORAS EN EL PANTANO".
+MIAMI, June 17, 2021 /PRNewswire-HISPANIC PR WIRE/ -- Americateve premieres the journalistic series "SOS: INVASORAS EN EL PANTANO".
 The three episodes that make up the audiovisual production will be broadcasted consecutively on June 21st, 22nd and 23rd, 2021 on the AN7 newscast, at 7pm.

 "SOS: INVADERS IN THE SWAMP" tells of the environmental problem the extraordinary ecosystem of the Everglades suffers from due to the invasion of Burmese pythons and how it is currently being combated.
 This non-native snake species, which come from Southeast Asia, has found in the Everglades an ideal environment to reproduce, due to the lack of natural predators, the characteristics of the terrain and the temperature, among other factors.
 As an adult, Burmese pythons can exceed 20 feet in length and 220 pounds in weight.
 Introduced illegally to the Everglades, this species wreaks havoc on native wildlife and is becoming more and more common in populated areas of South Florida.